 Succotash is one of those simple dishes often associated with garden season in the South.
 While it’s roots aren’t inherently Southern, variations featuring okra make it ours to enjoy.
 I’ve read that during the Great Depression succotash became popular as it was tummy filling and inexpensive to make.
 Funny enough, I love it for those very same reasons today.
 Typically, those who grow their own produce would begin this dish with home grown lima beans putting their gardening bounty to good use.
 For those of us who don’t grow our own, frozen lima beans work like a charm.

-It’s not unusual here in the South for there to be variations of succotash using other shelled beans or the addition of different types of bell pepper and vegetables.
+It’s not unusual here in the South for there to be variations of succotash using other shelled beans or the addition of different types of bell pepper and vegetables such as fresh okra.
 Every recipe has slight adaptations based on the cook’s preference or what you have on hand.
 If you prefer, fresh dill could be used in place of tarragon but.
 I personally love the flavor tarragon gives.
 As with every dish, this succotash has evolved in my kitchen through the years and this is how I prepare it for my family.
 I’m delighted to share it straight from my kitchen to yours.
+You may also like to try my Southern Style Creamed Corn or this Chicken Succotash Pot Pie from Betty Crocker.

 Easy Southern Succotash